camunda/camunda-modeler/docs/element-templates/README.md

 As seen in the code snippet a template consist of a number of important components:

+* `$schema : String`: Optional URI pointing towards the [JSON schema](https://json-schema.org/) which defines the structure of the element template `.json` file.
+Element template schemas are maintained in the [element templates JSON schema](https://github.com/camunda/element-templates-json-schema) repository.
+Following the [JSON schema](https://json-schema.org/) standard, you may use them for validation or to get assistance (e.g., auto-completion) when working with them in your favorite IDE.
 * `name : String`: Name of the template that will appear in the Catalog.
 * `id : String`: ID of the template.
 * `description : String`: Optional description of the template.
 Will be shown in the element template selection modal and in the properties panel (after having applied an element template).